Black-lored Waxbill

 Research Priorities

-Conduct a DNA analysis of the known specimens of the Black-Lored Waxbill to confirm that this bird is indeed a distinct species and not conspecific with the Common Waxbill or another species from this family.
+Conduct a DNA analysis of the known specimens of the Black-Lored Waxbill to confirm that this bird is indeed a distinct species.

 Taxonomy